motiondeveloper/style-parser/README.md

 Learn more about writing `.jsx` files for After Effects here: https://motiondeveloper.com/blog/write-expressions-external-files/

+## Overview

+This library provides a few functions for turning text strings into an array of style objects.
+This can then be used in Ae to style an position a bunch of text layers.

 ```ts
 type StyleResult = { content: string; style: string; line: number }[];